YamacYurtsever/Obsidian-Notes/Computer Science/Programming Languages/Variables.md

 ##### Primitive Variables
 - The most fundamental and elementary data types in a programming language
-- int, short, long, float, double, char, bool,
+- int, short, long, float, double, char, bool, pointer

 ##### Composite Variables
 - Complex data structures that are composed of primitive data types or other composite variable types
-- Array, String, Pointer, Object, User Defined Variable (struct or class)
+- User Defined Variables (struct or class), data structures, strings

 ### Scope of Variables

 ##### Local Variables

-^bad0ef

 - Declared within a block and have limited scope

 ##### Global Variables